|

 are

-important for both art and for personal satisfaction and success.
+important for both art and for personal well being and success.

 |